james702283/Aether-Cooking-Fitness-Hub/README.md

 * **Customizable Profile:** Personalize your experience by managing your username, email, and password.
 * **Dietary Profile:** Inform the AI of your specific food allergies and items to avoid to further refine recipe generation.

+### ⭐ Interactive & Social Features

+* **AI-Personalized Feedback:** Give "Thumbs Up" or "Thumbs Down" feedback on AI-generated recipes.
+The AI learns from your dislikes and tailors future suggestions to better match your taste.
+* **Public Recipe Ratings:** Contribute to the community by giving saved recipes a star rating from 1 to 5.
+The average rating and total vote count are visible to all users, helping everyone discover the best recipes.
+* **Community Comment System:** Engage in discussions on saved recipes.
+Share your cooking experiences, ask questions, or offer tips in a threaded comment section.
+You have full control to delete your own comments.

 ---

 ## Getting Started